 Named after a lyric from Deftones‘ ‘MX,’ Thirty Nights Of Violence have a fair bit going for them right now.
-The multi-tiered vocal styles from most of their members adds variety, whether it’s Zach Wilbourn’s spoken-word and raw bark or bassist Jake Chestnut’s singing parts; a crystal clear passion for early and mid-2000’s post-hardcore and metalcore and it’s current revivalist wave that’s making big splashes; drummer/growler Ethan Young recently being recruited by Code Orange for session and tour work, better pinning Thirty Nights Of Violence on the map; and most importantly, having accomplished a marked improvement over their debut EP, 2018’s ‘To Die In Your Portrait‘ with this new EP.
+The multi-tiered vocal styles from most of their members adds variety, whether it’s Zach Wilbourn’s spoken-word and raw bark or bassist Jake Chestnut’s singing parts; a crystal clear passion for early and mid-2000’s post-hardcore and metalcore and it’s current revivalist wave that’s making big splashes; drummer/growler Ethan Young recently being recruited by Code Orange for session and tour work, better pinning Thirty Nights Of Violence on the map; and most importantly, having accomplished a marked improvement over their debut EP, 2018’s ‘To Die In Your Portrait‘ with this short new EP that leaves you wanting more.
 It’s all coming up Thirty Nights Of Violence!

 On ‘You’ll See Me Up There,’ Thirty Nights Of Violence clearly pull from a range of other artists: Vein, Glassjaw, Deftones, Botch, Eighteen Visions, Converge, and Poison The Well.
 Or almost as if the alumni of Ferret Music and Trustkill all became a new sentient being and wrote a metalcore/hardcore EP in 2020.
 Because I’ve heard all of this before, and you all will have heard these tropes before, no doubt.
 However, the key difference is that while these influences are obvious cornerstones of TNOV’s sound, this Nashville quintet nail it quite well.
 Unoriginal but absolutely competent: a facsimile of what’s come before them but a strong one at that.
 On top of this, everything about this young band’s sound has been pushed to that next level from their debut offering: the writing is a lot stronger, the performances are more memorable, everything hits harder, it flows smoother, the production better favours the music, there’s more replay value; and it breaks new dynamics for the U.S group.